Quality Drainage Scoria used in construction

 3. Avian Hutch and Ball:

-These unique bird feeders doubles as a hanging ornament, providing a stylish way to attract birds to your garden.
+Likewise, these unique bird feeders doubles as a hanging ornament, providing a stylish way to attract birds to your garden.

 terracotta avian hutch and ball bird feeders + house